 Spring Assessment Day - Tuesday, March 31, 2020

-Seniors in certain majors are required to participate in Spring 2020 Assessment Day activities on Tuesday, March 31, 2020.
-Major Field Tests are given to seniors with the following majors: Biology, Business (undergraduates enrolled in MNGT 452), Chemistry, Criminal Justice Studies, English, Geology, Mathematics, Political Science, Psychology, and Sociology.
+Seniors in certain majors are required to participate in Spring Assessment Day activities on Tuesday, March 31, 2020.
+Major Field Tests will be administered to seniors within the following majors: Biology, Business (undergraduates enrolled in MNGT 452), Chemistry, Criminal Justice Studies, English, Geology, Mathematics, Political Science, Psychology, and Sociology.
 Students required to participate in these tests will receive testing information by email in late February and March.
-The list of senior students required to take the exam, as well as times and locations of testing, will be posted online at www.usi.edu/A-Day.
+The list of senior students required to take the exam, as well as times and locations of testing, will also be posted online at www.usi.edu/A-Day.
 Students are responsible for checking their USI email account for official University correspondence.

 Fall Assessment Day 2020—TBA

 Questions?
 Contact the Office of Planning, Research and Assessment

 Auditing a Course

 If you are an undergraduate student who wishes to audit a course for no credit, you must obtain the signatures of the instructor of the course and the chair of the department which offers the course.
 Permission depends upon space in the classroom and appropriateness of the class for audit.
 If you audit a course your name will not appear on the class roster or grade report, and no notation of the audit will be made on your permanent record.
 A student may not transfer from audit to credit status, or from credit to audit status.
 There is a $50 audit fee for each course being audited, plus any applicable Online Learning fees and lab/special fees associated with each course.
 Registration materials for auditing a class can be picked up in the Registrar’s Office during the published dates of late registration (refer to the Registration Calendar).

 Change of Address Notice